opencloud-eu/ios-sdk/doc/A-fresh-start.md

 The iOS SDK comes as a framework that is easy to integrate and encapsulates all needed code and resources.

-- **Bookmark** objects contain the URL of an ownCloud server and access to the credentials stored in the iOS keychain.
+- **Bookmark** objects contain the URL of an OpenCloud server and access to the credentials stored in the iOS keychain.
 Bookmark objects are used to initialize a Core (see below).
 Bookmark objects can also be serialized for permanently storing references to a user's servers.

-- **Connection** objects are responsible for forming HTTP(S) and WebDAV requests, sending them to the ownCloud server (identified by a bookmark), parsing the result and returning the result back to the Core.
+- **Connection** objects are responsible for forming HTTP(S) and WebDAV requests, sending them to the OpenCloud server (identified by a bookmark), parsing the result and returning the result back to the Core.
 It also is responsible for establishing the authenticity of the server and notifying the Core about any issues it finds.
 In case of issues, the Core can consult with a delegate (usually implemented by the app using the SDK) and then instruct the Connection on whether to proceed or not.

 - **Database** objects are responsible for storing cached information on disk and providing the Core access to it.
 It is also responsible for storing local copies of files.
 On disk, one directory is used for every database - and one database is used per bookmark.
 This way, removing all resources related to a server is as easy as deleting its database directory.